attack68/rateslib/docs/source/i_whatsnew.rst

    * - Feature
      - Description
+   * - Instruments
+     - Reverse the notional direction of :class:`~rateslib.instruments.FXExchange` to be more intuitive.
+   * - Instruments
+     - Add a class method: :meth:`~rateslib.instruments.IRS.example` to each *Instrument* to provide a more intuitive way to initialise.
    * - Bug
      - FRA :class:`~rateslib.instruments.FRA.cashflows` now correctly identifies the DF at cash settled payment date.